 Please note that to protect an individual's privacy as much as possible, Statistics Canada generally removes direct identifiers including names from files.
 In such cases, we may be unable to provide you with your information.

 Requests for information regarding credit data

-In 2018, Statistics Canada acquired credit data under section 13 of the Statistics Act.
+In 2018, Statistics Canada acquired credit data under the authority of the Statistics Act.
 Statistics Canada's access and use of these data is for statistical purposes only and has no impact on any individual's credit rating.

 Strong security measures are in place to protect your information.
 These include separating your direct personal identifiers (name and address) from the rest of your information.

 To confirm your identity, Statistics Canada requires your name, address, social insurance number, and date of birth when you request a copy of your personal information.
 This will ensure that there is no risk of disclosing your information to another individual or entity.

 If you wish to use a secure method to provide your social insurance number and date of birth, we suggest that you call us at 613-951-4967 or 613-762-7547.
 You can also write to us at the address below:

 Access to Information and Privacy Office